Plans, Pricing & What's Covered in 2026

 - Indirect or consequential damages

 Is Choice Home Warranty Legit?
-BBB Rating, Complaints & Scam Concerns
+BBB Rating, Complaints & the Arizona Settlement

-This is the question most consumers ask — and the answer is nuanced: Choice Home Warranty is a real, operating company, but it carries a notable track record of complaints and legal scrutiny that every buyer should know about before signing up.
+This is the question most consumers ask, and the answer is nuanced: Choice Home Warranty is a real, operating company, but it carries a notable track record of complaints and recent legal action that every buyer should know about before signing up.

 |---|---|---|

-Based on BBB filings and consumer review platforms through early 2026, the most frequently reported issues include:
+Based on BBB filings, ConsumerAffairs, and NerdWallet's 2026 review, the most frequently reported issues include:

 Choice Home Warranty vs. American Home Shield (and Other Competitors)

 How does Choice stack up against the competition?
-Here's a head-to-head breakdown with American Home Shield (AHS), widely considered the industry leader.
+Here's a head-to-head breakdown with American Home Shield, widely considered the industry leader.

 Who should choose Choice Home Warranty?